revised 11/16/2011 and 7/27/2019

 13. Low operating costs.

-The setup cost is typically about $150 and the entire cost of operating the plan is substantially lower than a 401(k) or other health insurance plan.
+The setup cost is low, typically as little as $150, and the entire cost of operating the plan is substantially lower than a 401(k) or other health insurance plan.
 Operating costs are less than $200 per employee per year.

 14. May be self-administered.

 For those financial do-it-yourselfers, an HRA plan can be administered internally without any outside support or costs.
+(We do not recommend this, however, because of increased employer legal risk).
 While most firms will want some professional help setting up and running their health plan, it is good to know that the plan is not dependent on any specific provider.
 The employer maintains control over the plan service and the cost.

 15. Preventative health care